andrewbaxter/terraform-provider-stripe/docs/resources/plan.md

 Required:

-- `up_to` (Number) Up to and including to this quantity will be contained in the tier.
+- `up_to` (String) Up to and including to this quantity will be contained in the tier.

 Optional: